 ASME Process Piping

-ASME’s process piping code provides specifications for the pressure design requirements of high pressure piping.
+ASME’s piping code provides specifications for the design requirements of high pressure piping.
 This is to ensure that the pipe can safely meet the demands and stresses that will be placed on it while in service.
 The code also sets standards for material selection, support design, thermal expansion, examination, and testing.